 Why this service was created?

-To summarise, this webpage is a part of our corporate social responsibility efforts.
+To summarise, this webpage is a part of our social responsibility efforts.

 Why is it good to filter the news?
 Doesn't it distort reality?